bal-agates/python-gdcm-examples/README.md

 * SortImage.py.
 Notes: 13
 * WriteBuffer.py.
 Notes: 14

 The following all use SetByteStringValue() which is currently not working.
+Only FindAllPatientName.py has been updated.

 * AddPrivateAttribute.py
 * CreateRAWStorage.py